codidharma/codidharma.github.io/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Welcome, I am Mandar, aka Codidharma, a Engineering Manager, Achitect and Developer"
+  title: "I am Mandar, a Solution Achitect and a Software Engineer"
   content: "Hugoplate is a free starter template built with Hugo and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time."
   image: "/images/Designer.jpeg"
   button: